top of page

 Personal Impression

-This is where your re-enacting character comes to fruition, after you have all of your basic load out of uniform, weapon and combat gear you can start adding items to make you less of just a manikin and more of a World War 2 Paratrooper with an identity and a background story.
+This is where your re-enacting character actually comes to life; after you have all of your basic load-out of uniform, weapon and combat gear, you can start adding items to make you less of a 'just-like-everyone-else-manikin' and more of a World War 2 Paratrooper with an unique identity and a background story.

-So, the first thing you can do and its free!
-Woohoo I hear you call.
-I get at least one free thing in this hobby!
-Feel free to invent yourself a serial number.
+The first thing you can do (and its free!
+Woohoo!
+I can hear you saying, "At least I get one free thing in this hobby!") is invent yourself a serial number.

-An 8 digit number, all the guys jumping into Normandy would have had either a 1, 2 or 3 at the start.
-The rest of the number use the information below.
-So fee free to create your own number, let use know when you join and I can add it to the 'Company Rosta'.
+It must be an 8-digit number.
+All the troopers jumping into Normandy would have had either a 1, 2 or 3 as the first digit.
+The rest of the number is determined by the information below.
+So, feel free to create your own number.
+Let me know when you join and I can add it to the 'Company Rosta'.

-The easiest and one of the more important items to start with has to be a set of identity tags, stamped up with your details in the correct method.
-These can be gotten from a whole range of places, and dependant how fussy you are, can even be got from Soldier of Fortune.
-The tags are not as correct as like too say they are, but it's close enough.
-There are some much better companies however, I use one in Belgium, he stamps them up and the tags are spot on in every details to the original WW2 tags, unlike almost every other company.
+The easiest, and one of the more important, items to start with has to be a set of identity tags, stamped with your details in the correct method.
+These can be gotten from a whole range of places, and depending upon how fussy you are, can even be got from Soldier of Fortune (Their tags are not as correct as they like to say they are, but they are close enough).
+There are some much better companies out there - I use one in Belgium that stamps them up and the tags are spot on in every detail to the original WW2 tags, unlike almost every other company.

-When you join the unit, you'll be issued a serial number and all your details will be taken, so once we make you ID documents, they will contain all the correct details.
-This serial number will be on lots of your kit.
-Including the tags of course.
+When you join the unit, if you haven't got your own serial number, you'll be issued a serial number and all your other details will be taken, so once we make you the appropriate ID documents, they will contain all the correct details.
+This serial number will be on lots of your kit - including the tags of course.

 1075783_10153287317545006_1603937120_n.j